alcionai/corso/website/blog/2023-4-1-incrementals-pt1.md

 Corso implements compression, deduplication *and* incremental backups to give you the best backup performance.
 Check
-[our quickstart guide](https://corsobackup.io/docs/quickstart/) to see how easy it is to get started.
+[our quickstart guide](https://corsobackup.io/docs/quickstart/) to see how to get started.